 After you have been accepted into your program of study, you can focus more on exploring options specific to your major, and you can establish a savings plan to help finance your experience abroad.

-College of Design Rome Program: Take Dsn S 301 in the spring of your third year.
+College of Design Rome Program: Take Dsn S 301 in the fall of your fourth year.
 You will submit your ISUAbroad application for the program during Dsn S 301.

 Can I afford to study abroad?